-Applicants must be in compliance with all LACAHSA fiscal and programmatic requirements, all regulatory agreements with LACAHSA, and the requirements of other governmental entities or permitting agencies, including any and all laws, statutes, ordinances, codes, rules, regulations, directives, writs, injunctions, orders, decrees, rulings, or conditions of approval.
+Applicants must comply with all LACAHSA fiscal and programmatic requirements, all regulatory agreements with LACAHSA, and the requirements of other governmental entities or permitting agencies, including any and all laws, statutes, ordinances, codes, rules, regulations, directives, writs, injunctions, orders, decrees, rulings, or conditions of approval.

-If any of the Applicant's existing projects are not in compliance with LACAHSA fiscal and programmatic requirement or other requirements as noted in the foregoing, the project will not be considered for funding.
+If any of the Applicant's existing projects are not in compliance with LACAHSA fiscal and programmatic requirements or other requirements as noted in the foregoing, the project will not be considered for funding.

-G. Noncompliant/Debarred Contractors
+G. Noncompliant/Debarred Entities

-Applications may be withheld from funding consideration in the event that the Applicant (or any of its principals, or partners) is currently in arrears or delinquent in payment of debt to LACAHSA, deemed to be noncompliant with the requirements of any agreement with LACAHSA, or included on any County of Los Angeles, HUD, or other public agency's debarment list.
+Applications may be withheld from funding consideration in the event that the Applicant (or any of its principals, or partners) is currently in arrears or delinquent in payment of debt to LACAHSA, deemed to be noncompliant with the requirements of any agreement with LACAHSA, or included on any debarment list maintained by any housing agency or municipal entity in the County of Los Angeles, by the State of California (e.g., CDLAC, CTCAC, Department of Housing and Community Development), or by the U.S. Federal Government (e.g., U.S. Department of Housing and Urban Development).